Brenda's Kids Books may earn a commission for purchases made after clicking links on this page. my full disclosure can be read here.

 I love to take pictures!
 I ran into the house and got my camera and took a lot of pictures.
 They all were so funny, especially Hannah.
 Later that week I decided to write a book about my animals for my grandchildren.
 This is when the fun started.

 I love books with meanings and gentle lessons.
 Kids learn from example.
-They can learn from watching and listening to the characters in books.
-In this heart warming story children learn when you work together in friendship and love problems can be solved.
+They can learn from watching and listening to the characters in books. heartwarming warming story children learn when you work together in friendship and love problems can be solved.

 I had a few people illustrate a picture of Skeeter the Alpaca.
 While the pictures were really cute they just couldn’t work for me.
 These animals are real, I feed them everyday.
 They couldn’t be cartoon characters in my books, it just didn’t work.
 That is when I decided to use my real pictures.
 I also took pictures of the mountains among other things to use as the backdrop for my animals.

 I wanted my books to be made in the USA.
 The publishing cost a little more, but it was worth it to me.
 I also wanted the pictures to be photo quality.
-So in the hardcover books the pictures are a higher quality, thus costing a little more.
-To date I have sold over 800 copies of my books.
+So in the hardcover books, the pictures are a higher quality, thus costing a little more.
+To date, I have sold over 900 copies of my books.

 Be sure and look at other children’s books from Brenda’s Kids Books.